apache/horaedb-docs/docs/src/en/operation/observability.md

 # Observability

-CeresDB is observable with Prometheus and Grafana.
+HoraeDB is observable with Prometheus and Grafana.

 ## Prometheus